Distributed Multisensor ISAC: Synchronization, Data Fusion, and Tracking in Distributed MS ICAS Networks

-It is interesting to see that AI based data fusion approaches also make a general distinction between early and late fusion, see~\cite{ref57}.
+It is interesting to see that AI-based data fusion approaches also make a general distinction between early and late fusion, see~\cite{ref57}.
 While early fusion, which is primarily sought after in deep learning, attempts to combine data at a raw data input level, late fusion begins combining data after independent processing on the sensor level.
 Early fusion is often considered to be more powerful.
 On the other hand, late fusion preserves more modularity and structural flexibility.
-Deeper research into communication and computation resources constraints for early and late AI based data fusion would be interesting.
+Deeper research into communication and computation resource constraints for early and late AI-based data fusion would be interesting.

-Tracking accounts for the movement of targets relative to senor nodes.
+Tracking accounts for the movement of targets relative to sensor nodes.
 It establishes the temporal and spatial connection of hypothesized parameters.
 Tracking takes advantage of target inertia for smoothing and prediction of noisy and otherwise erroneous estimates.
-The Kalman paradigm \cite{bar2004estimation} recursively updates the target state against disturbed observations.
-The dynamic state vector can include a more or less constrained model in terms of 3D position, orientation, speed, acceleration, etc. Target tracking helps to sort out wrong position hypotheses and infer about correct data association in multi-target tracking by \gls{mht}, \cite{reid1979MultiHypothesisTracker} or \gls{jpda}, \cite{barshalom2009JPDAMultiTargetTrackin} filtering.
-Since tracking can already take place on the lower level with respect to position related parameters like ToF of Doppler shift, it can help to pre-process data on the sensor level, contribute to data reduction and help to predictively allocate resources on the sensor level.
+The Kalman paradigm~\cite{bar2004estimation} recursively updates the target state against disturbed observations.
+The dynamic state vector can include a more or less constrained model in terms of 3D position, orientation, speed, acceleration, etc. Target tracking helps to sort out wrong position hypotheses and infer about correct data association in multi-target tracking by \gls{mht} ~\cite{reid1979MultiHypothesisTracker} or \gls{jpda} filtering ~\cite{barshalom2009JPDAMultiTargetTrackin}.
+Since tracking can already take place on the lower level with respect to position-related parameters like \gls{tof} of Doppler shift, it can help to pre-process data on the sensor level, contribute to data reduction, and help to predictively allocate resources on the sensor level.